 Cost: Free

-That’s all thanks to a popular guy by the name of “Forrest Gump”.
-Perhaps you’ve heard of him?
+That’s all thanks to a popular guy by the name of “Forrest Gump.”

 He’s a sweet fella!
-He loves chocolates, his mama, and a girl named Jenny — although not in that particular order.
+He loves chocolates, his mama, and a girl named Jenny (“Jennaaaeyyyy”) — although not in that particular order.

 Forrest narrated the tale of his life while sitting on a bench located on the northwest side of Chippewa Square.

-The bench was just a movie prop, though, so it’s not actually located in front of the square.
+It was just a movie prop, though, so it’s not actually located in front of the square.

 Wide-angle scene of Chippewa Square with a large statue in the center surrounded by brick-paved paths and trees